cahya-wirawan/rwkv-tokenizer-bench/README.md

 ```
 $ cargo run --release
 ```
-It will print out the number of encoded tokens and the elapsed time.
+It will print out the number of encoded tokens and the elapsed time for encoding.
+The number of tokens should be exactly 53619552 for this dataset.
+The M2 mac mini took 1.87s to encode the dataset.